ridgeworks/MyWord/README.md

 ### How It Works

 Authors write MyWord content in their favourite text editor just like other light-weight markup languages, e.g., MarkDown.
 However, the 'publishing' step is different.
-Rather than translating the source document to an HTML file using a separate tool, MyWord is translated in the browser environment; operationally, MyWord is more like [MathJax](https://www.mathjax.org) than [MarkDown](https://daringfireball.net/projects/markdown/).
+Rather than translating the source document to an HTML file using a separate tool, MyWord is translated in the browser environment so, operationally, MyWord is more like MathJax than MarkDown.
 A simple HTML host file is constructed to reference the MyWord source document and the MyWord translator.
 Once this is done, the document can be updated just by replacing the source file.

 The HTML host file links to the translation software using a standard script element in the document head: